simonmichael/hledger/hledger/hledger.m4.md

 $ cat some.journal | hledger -f-
 ```

-Usually the data file is in hledger's journal format,
-but it can also be one of several other formats, listed below.
+Usually the data file is in hledger's journal format, but it can be in
-hledger detects the format automatically based on the file extension,
-or if that is not recognised, by trying each built-in "reader" in turn:
+any of the supported file formats, which currently are:

 | Reader:     | Reads:                                                           | Used for file extensions:            |
 |-------------|------------------------------------------------------------------|--------------------------------------|